Mar. 26, 2020

 - Always cover the windshield.

-- Put aluminum foil in your vents on your roof, which will reflect the heat.
+- Put aluminum foil in the vents on your roof, which will reflect the heat.

 - Take a garden hose up on top of your RV rig and wash the radiator inside and out and remove all debris from your unit.